-3.45.2 Night work (Depending on the scope)
+3.45.2 Night work

 When night work is to be performed, the baseline risk assessment must be reviewed to include the management of night work.
 Contractors shall provide sufficient lighting to enable the entire work site to be illuminated to a degree that employees will not work in dark (un-illuminated) or dimly lit areas.
 Care must be exercised as not to use few lights with high light intensives as this will cause night blindness.